Unified quantification of entanglement and magic in information scrambling and their trade-off relation

-Information scrambling can be defined as the ability of unitary transformations to amplify the complexity of operators.
+\textit{Scrambling of operators.---}Information scrambling can be defined as the ability of unitary transformations to amplify the complexity of operators.
 Entanglement scrambling and magic scrambling, which are different types of scrambling arising from distinct mechanisms, can be quantified using different measures of the complexity of operators.
 In this section, we introduce two measures of operators that correspond to each scrambling in the context of resource theory.
 Furthermore, we define a unified measure that takes into account both scrambling and derive its rigorous maximum value.
-This clarifies a trade-off between the two types of scrambling.
+This clarifies the fundamental trade-off between the two types of scrambling.

 We consider an $n$-qubit system in the $2^n$-dimensional Hilbert space $\mathcal{H}$.
 Let $O$ be a normalized operator acting on $\mathcal{H}$, which can be expanded in the Pauli basis as $O = \sum_i c_iP_i$.
 Here, $\{P_i\}_i$ denotes the subset of the Pauli group on $\mathcal{H}$ consisting of elements with coefficients equal to $+1$.
 The coefficients satisfy the condition $\sum_i|c_i|^2=1$, ensuring that the norm of $O$ is normalized to unity.